Julieta7312/LinkedIn_profile_scraper/README.md

 Notes
 - You will need to provide your own LinkedIn account login and password credentials to access the profiles of other users.
 - LinkedIn regularly updates the page source which can result in errors while running this program.
 Usually, this occurs for the footer buttons (that expands a profile section and opens it in a new webpage).
-The problem can be easily  overcome by inspecting the HTML location of the footer button and updating the 'get_url_from_footers' function on Python script.
+The problem can be easily  overcome by inspecting the HTML location of the footer button and updating the 'url_from_footers' function on Python script.